 The Rutgers Brass Ensemble consists of 15 undergraduate and graduate brass players, placed by audition.
 The group typically performs works composed and arranged for concert brass settings.

 HELIX!
 New Music Ensemble

 HELIX!
-New Music Ensemble of Rutgers University was founded in 1990 by retired faculty member Paul Hoffmann and is devoted to the presentation of all classical styles of 20th-century music, with an emphasis on music composed since 1950.
+New Music Ensemble was founded in 1990 by faculty members William Berz and Paul Hoffmann.
 The instrumentation of the group is typically flute (doubling piccolo and alto flute), clarinet (doubling bass clarinet), violin, cello, piano, and percussion.